kangyuanli/GM-based-inverse-design-Fe-based-MGs-Bs/README.md

 # Generative-model-based-inverse-design-of-Fe-based-metallic-glasses-with-high-Bs

-This repository contains the implementation of a generative model-based inverse design approach for discovering Fe-based metallic glasses (MGs) with high saturation magnetic flux density (Bs).
-The repository leverages machine learning models to explore the vast composition space of metallic glasses, helping to discover new materials without manual intervention.

 ## File Descriptions:

 - **WAE_model.py**: Defines the Wasserstein Autoencoder model, which is designed to learn latent space representations of Fe-based MG compositions and predict the magnetic property (Bs).